FreeTubeApp/FreeTube/README.md

 * View most age restricted videos

 ### Browser Extension
 FreeTube is supported by the [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect) and [LibRedirect](https://github.com/libredirect/libredirect) extensions, which will allow you to open YouTube links into FreeTube.

+> [!IMPORTANT]
-You must enable the option within the advanced settings of the extension for it to work.
+> You must enable the option within the advanced settings of the extension for it to work.

 * Download Privacy Redirect for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/privacy-redirect/) or [Google Chrome](https://chrome.google.com/webstore/detail/privacy-redirect/pmcmeagblkinmogikoikkdjiligflglb).

 * Download LibRedirect for [Firefox](https://addons.mozilla.org/firefox/addon/libredirect/) or [Google Chrome](https://libredirect.github.io/download_chromium.html).

+> [!NOTE]
+> This extension does not work on Linux portable builds!
 If you have issues with the extension working with FreeTube, please create an issue in this repository instead of the extension repository.
-This extension does not work on Linux portable builds!

 ## Download Links
 ### Official Downloads